 Many of our families choose to live close to ISA’s campus, but we also have a number of students who live in other surrounding villages or rural areas throughout Aberdeenshire.

 The school provides contract bus service that operates several routes exclusively for ISA students using full-size coaches and mini-buses, depending on the route and/or demand.
+Please check with our Transport Coordinator to ensure the school bus covers your address.
+This is not a door-to-door service but a safe pick-up/drop-off location for a group of students.
+Families living in rural areas may be required to drive their children to the nearest ISA bus point.

 Students living in the school’s neighbourhood often walk or bike to school (helmet, lights, and fenders are strongly recommended for bike riders).
 Some parents choose to drop off their children by car.
 Students staying after school (after 3:10pm) for sports or other activities must arrange their own transportation home.